 A Refreshing Alternative

 I’m not interested in toeing the party line of a broken healthcare system.

 In an environment incredibly hostile to doctors working outside of big box hospitals, I opened a private consultation business because health is not one-size-fits-all.

 In a profession that disparages any deviation from the conventional approach, I proudly learned functional medicine because it works better.

-In an industry that demands specialization, I continue to stay multi-talented and versatile, because humans are not machines.
+In an industry that demands specialization, I continue to stay multi-talented and versatile, because the human body is sophisticated, adaptable, and brilliant.